zakinder/MASTERY_OF_INTENTIONS/README.md

-# MASTERY OF INTENTIONS SINCE 2018 TILL TODAY
+# MASTERY OF INTENTIONS SHOW TIME SINCE 2018

 THOUGHT OR IMAGINATION OR INTENTIONS TO CHOICES TO ACTIONS TO REVISIONS